 So far, we’ve used the example of a 30-minute time block, but this isn’t a requirement.
 Time blocking can work no matter what kind of increments you’re working with.
 In fact, billionaire entrepreneur Elon Musk is notorious for his ability to block his days down to 5-minute intervals.

-Different people function well in different systems, so consider your options carefully; smaller time intervals allow you to be more precise and controlling with your schedule, but they can also be more stressful to manage.
+Different people function well in different systems, so consider your options carefully; smaller time intervals allow you to be more precise with your schedule, but they can also be more stressful to manage.
 If you’re not sure, start with something broader, like 45-minute or 1-hour intervals.

 4. Decide Which Parts of Your Day to Time Block